 Our industry will benefit from these developments in the long term.
 In the future, we will successively be able to run more and more low-cost player hardware more comfortably over very long periods of time safely using Linux.
 Many project requirements do not need high-end processors.
 An older, proven processor generation such as an A10 is perfectly sufficient.

 If this continues to be perfectly supported by free software technology in the coming years, we will reduce operating costs through well-adapted power-saving functions and longer operating times.
 In the same way, we are doing something for environmental sustainability, saving resources and helping to avoid electronic waste.

 It is easily possible to assemble and market distributions specific to digital signage solutions.
 Alliances of several manufacturers establish universal digital standards, such as SMIL.

 We can force the providers to be more sustainable and open with our purchasing decisions for Open Source Digital Signage.
 The Raspberry Pi enjoys great popularity and distribution despite its comparably under-powered hardware.
 One reason for this is that it was almost completely open from the beginning.

 However, in my view, a Raspberry Pi is limited as a digital signage device.

 Running low-cost media players on Linux is still difficult, but the situation is improving.
 It requires more personal effort and research than is actually necessary, but eventually the advantages outweigh the disadvantages.

 There are more alternatives than just the Raspberry Pi or catastrophically supported Android devices.
 The effort to install the free operating system is worth it.
-Open source offers more opportunities to put together secure Linux-based digital signage solutions at low cost.
+Linux offers more opportunities to put together secure digital signage solutions at low cost.
 The cherry on top is also the reduced vendor dependency.
 You get full control over your devices.